 Advice for people considering stem cell therapy

-For those considering medical procedures based on introduction of stem cells, it is important to understand their potential and possible outcomes.
+For those considering medical procedures based on the introduction of stem cells, it is important to understand their potential and possible outcomes.
 Many query it by asking, is stem cell therapy effective?
 This kind of treatment can greatly improve symptoms of conditions that are otherwise very hard to treat.
 However, those considering it should know that stem cells may not produce the same effect in all patients.
 Some patients will notice very little improvement if any, and some will improve a lot.
 All patients and their conditions are different, and stem cell therapy effectiveness will also be.
-The fact is that this method provides a safe, ‘natural’ way to treat conditions, while having almost no side effects.
+The fact is that this method provides a safe, ‘natural’ way to treat conditions while having almost no side effects.

-If one makes the decision to go for stem cell therapy, they should make sure to select a reputable center.
+If one makes the decision to go for stem cell therapy, one should make sure to select a reputable center.
 Sometimes people ask are stem cell treatments safe, mentioning adverse reactions that they may have heard anecdotally.
 However, many side effects can be avoided when treated by well-trained healthcare professionals.
 These centers are also more likely to combine other therapies for the greatest effect.